-It is not anticipated that students who are studying away for the Fall 2018 semester will be impacted.
-The UK is currently scheduled to leave the EU on March 29, 2019 which means students studying away for the full 2018-2019 academic year will likely be affected.
+It is not anticipated that students who are studying away for the Spring 2019 semester will be impacted.
+The UK is currently scheduled to leave the EU on March 29, 2019, however, there will be a transitional period in place and students should not be affected this spring.

 The British government has provided information pertaining to the status of EU citizens in the UK after Brexit.
 While specific details regarding temporary immigration registration are not yet available, EU nationals who arrive in the UK before March 29, 2019 should be able to remain in the UK and complete their semester of study without issue.
 Furthermore, the British government has put forward that there will be a 2 year ‘implementation period’ where EU citizens will still be able to live, work, and study in the UK after going through a registration process.